Wikia/app/extensions/VisualEditor/lib/ve/CONTRIBUTING.md

 * @inheritable
 * @param
 * @fires name
-* @returns
+* @return

 ## Add a new javascript class

-When a new javascript class is added, the file must be referenced in a number of places before it can be used.
+When a new javascript class is added, the file must be referenced in a number of places before it can be used:

-Test files:
-* src/tests/index.html.template

-Regular files:
-* .docs/categories.json in General->Utilities (or somewhere more specific)
+* .jsduck/categories.json in General->Utilities (or somewhere more specific)
-* modules.json in visualEditor.core (or somewhere more specific)
+* build/modules.json in visualEditor.core.build (or somewhere more specific)
 * Run `grunt build`